 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-In quite the literal sense, the motherboard of a personal computer is what helps to make everything else inside the case run efficiently.
-Some parts of your PC use printed circuit boards, and you can think of the motherboard as the main version of these kinds of boards.
-It is the backbone that keeps everything else in communication when different components need to send or receive instructions from the central processor.
+In quite the literal sense, the motherboard of a personal computer helps to make everything inside the case run efficiently.
+Some parts of your PC use printed circuit boards; you can think of the motherboard as the main version of these boards.
+The backbone keeps everything else in communication when different components need to send or receive instructions from the central processor.

-Each motherboard is also going to feature slots that you will use to plug other components, such as random-access memory, into the computer.
-Although there are some other vital components that go into a desktop rig, it is clear that nothing will work without the motherboard.
+Each motherboard will also feature slots that you will use to plug other components, such as random-access memory, into the computer.
+Although some other vital components go into a desktop rig, it is clear that nothing will work without the motherboard.

 In these cases, you should be able to install the same board without much effort.
 You already know that it will fit your case, so there should be no issues with sizing things up first.
-Additionally, it should have the same specs required to make sure your operating system runs just like it did before.
+Additionally, it should have the same specs required to ensure your operating system runs like before.

 Because it is a new board, you’ll need to make sure there is a proper application of thermal paste to help the heatsink and cooling system, but there should be minimal setup work on your part here.

-However, many people want to change or upgrade their boards to different models instead.
+However, many want to change or upgrade their boards to different models.
 If this is the case for you, you must make other preparations.

 Further, significant changes can happen that make your current operating system and settings incompatible with the specifications of the new board.
-This is where assessing what kind of board you need, what it does, and if it can work for you are all crucial before you buy any new products.
+This is where assessing what kind of board you need, what it does, and if it can work for you are crucial before buying any new products.

 The answer to this question assumes that you’re replacing the motherboard you had originally with an upgrade.
 If you are building a new PC from scratch, your case will be empty, and many of our tips here would not apply to you.

-However, you need to make some preparations if your goal is to be a motherboard replacement as part of an upgrade to an existing system.
+However, you must make some preparations if your goal is to be a motherboard replacement as part of an upgrade to an existing system.
 We will give you the basic, important steps you should take before you do anything about taking the current board out of the casing.

 2. Power the computer off completely before opening up the case.
-It may be best to unplug the power supply unit itself after doing this step, too.
+It may also be best to unplug the power supply unit after this step.

 3. From here, you can lay the casing on its side carefully.
-In most setups, you’ll have the right side of the case facing up toward you, assuming that you’re looking at the case from the rear while it is in its usual position.
+In most setups, the right side of the case faces up toward you, assuming you’re looking at the case from the rear while it is in its usual position.

 4. Now it is time to disconnect the internal hardware.
 Examples here include fans, cooling systems, and RAM.
-Place these items somewhere carefully, making sure that they have a clean space that is entirely free of static.
+Place these items somewhere carefully, ensuring a clean space entirely free of static.

 5. Unplug the power cables and use a screwdriver to loosen the motherboard from its mount.

-6. Remove the old board so that you can insert the new one.
+6. Remove the old board to insert the new one.

 For this section, we will assume that you’ve managed to mount the new motherboard in the case and secure it well.
-Once you have this done, you can start doing the checks to make sure that your computer will run well.
+Once done, you can start doing the checks to ensure your computer runs well.

 1. It isn’t uncommon for many users who want to swap boards to do a clean install of their operating systems.

 2. If you do not want a clean install, you can install the current one that uses all your settings from a backup.
-You may need to run a system repair function to get this version of the OS running smoothly, however.
+However, you may need to run a system repair function to get this OS version running smoothly.

-3. Should you use multiple drives, make sure you mount them with the same letters they already used before.
+3. If you use multiple drives, mount them with the same letters they already used before.

-4. You may need to upgrade your power supply if you are also installing newer parts that require more energy.
+4. You may need to upgrade your power supply if you install newer parts requiring more energy.

-There are some things to remember about compatibility in particular, and it is usually easier to reformat your drive completely to make sure everything runs as it should from the start.
+There are some things to remember about compatibility in particular, and it is usually easier to reformat your drive completely to ensure everything runs as it should from the start.